 Nature photography is many things to many people.
 For some it is animals, for some it is landscapes, for me nature photography is everything.
-Everything exists in nature one way or another, but for the sake of this list our definition of nature photography will be photography of the natural environment.
+Everything exists in nature one way or another, but for the sake of this list, our definition of nature photography will be the photography of the natural environment.

 The nature photography images below represent some of the most beautiful places I have ever been to.
 Importantly, they all represent great experiences.
 There are certain moments in our lives that change us.
 Each one of these images did that to me as a nature photographer.

 I’ll get this started below with one of the most vibrant nature photography images I have ever taken.
-But first you might be wondering:
+But first, you might be wondering:

 What is Nature Photography?

 Nature photography is a type of photography takes focuses on the outdoor natural environment.
-Nature photography includes landscapes, wildlife, plants, and natural features – mountains, oceans, deserts for example.
+Nature photography includes landscapes, wildlife, plants, and natural features – mountains, oceans, and deserts for example.
 Landscape photography and wildlife photography are the two major components of nature photography.

 11 Nature Photography Images that Show How Beautiful the World Truly Is

 Monument Valley is one of the most popular destinations for nature photography in Utah.
 The beautiful red cliffs and mesas make for stunning photographs and there are plenty of places to get a great view.
 Photography isn’t always easy in Monument Valley, as the light can be harsh and the wind can be a bit tricky to manage.
 If you’re patient and prepared, you can get some truly stunning shots.
-Monument valley is a great place to practice your nature photography skills and to get some great shots for your portfolio.
+Monument Valley is a great place to practice your nature photography skills and to get some great shots for your portfolio.